-Distributed database management systems (DDBMSs) are DBMSs that operate on multiple machines that are located at geographically separated sites.
+Distributed database management systems (DDBMSs) are DBMSs that operate on multiple machines that are located at geographically separated sites15.

-&lt;sup>14A site can be imagined as a data center with multiple machines.
+15A site can be imagined as a data center with multiple machines.

-- Sites within a DDBMS are typically - geograpically separated (i.e., not a single data center) - $\Rightarrow$ lower bandwidth (less throughput), higher latency (higher response time). - separately administered (i.e., retain some degree of autonomy). - PDBMS can deal with node failures, whereas DDBMS can deal with failures of entire sites (e.g., due to natural disasters). - DDBMS distinguish between local and global transactions.
+- Sites within a DDBMS are typically - geograpically separated (i.e., not a single data center) - \Rightarrow lower bandwidth (less throughput), higher latency (higher response time). - separately administered (i.e., retain some degree of autonomy). - PDBMS can deal with node failures, whereas DDBMS can deal with failures of entire sites (e.g., due to natural disasters). - DDBMS distinguish between local and global transactions.